The Michigan Summer Program in Cognition & Early Development, Department of Psychology, University of Michigan, Ann Arbor

 Our summer internship programs lasts 10 weeks, from June 4 to August 10, 2018.
-You will be paired with a graduate student or postdoctoral mentor to work on cutting-edge research (see Researchers).
-You will gain experience and exposure to a variety of research activities, including: conducting experimental studies with children; data analysis using advanced video coding technology and statistical software; recruiting and scheduling child participants and their families; and aiding in the development of research design.
+Interns are paired with a graduate student or postdoctoral mentor to work on cutting-edge research (see Researchers).
+Interns gain experience and exposure to a variety of research activities, including: conducting experimental studies with children; data analysis using advanced video coding technology and statistical software; recruiting and scheduling child participants and their families; and aiding in the development of research design.

-In addition to participating in research, you will participate in weekly lab meetings and reading groups.
-This will give you a chance to learn more about current developments in psychological research and provide feedback on ongoing projects.
-You will learn how to give a poster presentation and how to summarize research findings in writing.
-We will include sessions on professional development, such as paths towards graduate school and advice on how to write research statements.
+In addition to participating in research, interns will participate in weekly lab meetings and reading groups.
+This gives them a chance to learn more about current developments in psychological research and provide feedback on ongoing projects.
+They are taught how to give a poster presentation and how to summarize research findings in writing.
+The program includes sessions on professional development, such as paths towards graduate school and advice on how to write research statements.

 This is a cooperation of three laboratories by Dr. Susan Gelman, Dr. Felix Warneken, and Dr. Henry Wellman.
 To learn more about our research, please click the links below: